180172/Web_Pages_Configuration/README.md

 ### STEP 2:

-Now we have to configre the rules and settings of HTTP so note down following contents to your notepad.
+Now we have to configure the rules and settings of HTTP, so note down the following contents in your notepad.
 1. Server public IP addres
 2. Hostname

-* Now open  below path to configure
+* Now open the below path to configure.
 ```bash
 cd /etc/httpd/conf
 ```
-* We have to edit some contents from below path
+* We have to edit some contents from the below path.
 ```bash
 vim httpd.conf
 ```
-* Now jump to last paragraph of the page
+* Now jump to the last paragraph of the page.
-* Copy that paragraph and past it below.
+* Copy that paragraph and paste it below.
-* Now we have change some values.
+* Now we have to change some values.
 ```bash
 <VirtualHost <IP ADDRESS OF UR SERVER>:80>
     ServerAdmin root@<Server host name>